 - Set up a temporary kitchen

-Many materials, including KraftMaid cabinets, are built to order specifically for your kitchen and can take several weeks to arrive.
+Your cabinets will take a minimum of 4 weeks to arrive.
 While you’re waiting, plan ahead for life during construction.
 What meals you can make with a slow cooker?
 Where will your kids eat?
 How will you keep pets safe?

 Typical Time Frame: A few days-2 weeks